-Organic Non-GMO Tomato Seeds::Organic Non-GMO Greenhouse Hybrid Tomatoes::Organic Sunkist F1 Hybrid Tomato
+Organic Non-GMO Tomato Seeds::Organic Non-GMO Greenhouse Hybrid Tomatoes::Organic Sunkist F1 Tomato

 Organic Beefsteak Tomato Comparisons

 ||GH/ Field/ Container

 ||brownish-purple skin with green shoulders, most popular black tomato

 ||one of the best-flavored heirlooms, slight shoulder ribbing, silky texture, potato-leaf variety

 ||most disease-resistant greenhouse variety we carry; large, shiny eye-catching fruit similar in appearance to an heirloom hold well on vine; vigorous plants

 ||nice balance of sweetness and flavor, smooth flesh, juicy, pick just before ripe, can crack on vine, potato-leaf variety

 ||smooth flesh, juicy, great flavor, pick just before ripe, can crack on vine, potato-leaf variety